THE SIX BASIC GUN SAFETY RULES

 - Treat all guns as if they are loaded.
 Always assume that a gun is loaded even if you think it is unloaded.
 Every time a gun is handled for any reason, check to see that it is unloaded.
 If you are unable to check a gun to see if it is unloaded, leave it alone and seek help from someone more knowledgeable about guns.

 - Keep your finger off the trigger until you are ready to shoot.
 Always keep your finger off the trigger and outside the trigger guard until you are ready to shoot.
 The trigger finger should be planted firmly on the FRAME of the gun...not the trigger or trigger guard.
-Even though it may be comfortable to rest your finger on the trigger, it also is unsafe.
-If you are moving around with your finger on the trigger and stumble or fall, you could inadvertently pull the trigger.
+Even though it may be comfortable to rest your finger on the trigger, it is unsafe.
+If you are moving with your finger on the trigger and stumble or fall, you could inadvertently pull the trigger.
 Sudden loud noises or movements can result in an accidental discharge because there is a natural tendency to tighten the muscles when startled.
 The trigger is for firing and the handle is for handling.

 - Know your target, its surroundings and beyond.
 Check that the areas in front of and behind your target are safe before shooting.
 Be aware that if the bullet misses or completely passes through the target, it could strike a person or object.
 Identify the target and make sure it is what you intend to shoot.
 If you are in doubt, DON'T SHOOT!
 Never fire at a target that is only a movement, color, sound or unidentifiable shape.
 Be aware of all the people around you before you shoot.

 - Store your gun safely and securely to prevent unauthorized use.
 Guns and ammunition should be stored separately.
 When the gun is not in your hands, you must still think of safety.
-Use a California-approved firearms safety device on the gun, such as a trigger lock or cable lock, so it cannot be fired.
-Store it unloaded in a locked container, such as a California-approved lock box or a gun safe.
+Use a safety device on the gun such as a trigger lock or cable lock, so it cannot be fired.
+Store the unloaded firearm in a locked container, such as a lock box or a gun safe.
 Store your gun in a different location than the ammunition.
 For maximum safety you should use both a locking device and a storage container.
 Remember the perfect balance between safety and accessibility for your defensive firearm is on-body carry!

 ADDITIONAL SAFETY POINTS